SimenAB/DAT250_Expass_3/dat250-expass4.md

 - Added dependencies to gradle and removed spring boot starter
 - Created the polltest file and copied in test code
 - Added necessary constructors and methods
--
+- Annotated domain classes with @Entity, @ManyToOne and @OneToMany
+- Changed table name to match test

 ### What I still need to do
 - clean up warnings
-- get the jpa annotations to work
+- Run the test to ensure JPA annotations work
+- Take screenshots for the report

 ### Technical issues
 - Got many errors when adding "public user in user.java"
-  - changed imports
+- Had to change imports
-  - alot of trial and error to fix this
+- Alot of trial and error to fix everything with 'MappedBy' and '@ManyToOne'
-  - removed jackson
-  - removed @JsonIdentityInfo(generator = ObjectIdGenerators.PropertyGenerator.class, property = "id")
+- Removed Jackson, caused errors
-  - made sure all list iterations where non-final
+- had to make all list iterations non-final
-  - Added @Entity to all clases
+- Ran into same file locking issues as in earlier assignment, disabled onedrive, removed daemons, clean build